nonstop.confSection: Slurm Configuration File (5)

 Parameter names are case insensitive.
 Any text following a "#" in the configuration file is treated as a comment through the end of that line.
 Changes to the configuration file take effect upon restart of Slurm daemons, daemon receipt of the SIGHUP signal, or execution of the command "scontrol reconfigure" unless otherwise noted.
 The configuration parameters available include:

 - Communications address used for the slurmctld daemon.
 This can either be a hostname or IP address.
-This value would typically be identical to the value of BackupAddr in the slurm.conf file.
+This value would typically be the same as the secondary SlurmctldHost in the slurm.conf file, when applicable.

 - Communications address used for the slurmctld daemon.
 This can either be a hostname or IP address.
-This value would typically be identical to the value of ControlAddr in the slurm.conf file.
+This value would typically be the same as the SlurmctldHost in the slurm.conf file.

 - A number indicating the level of additional logging desired for the plugin.
 The default value is zero, which generates no additional logging.

 - This identifies how many nodes in each partition should be maintained as spare resources.
 When a job fails, this pool of resources will be depleted and then replenished when possible using idle resources.
 The value should be a comma-delimited list of partition and node count pairs separated by a colon.